redwanrant/Advanced-Lane-Lines/writeup_template.md

 ![alt text][test1warped]

-![alt text][image4]

-#### 4. Describe how (and identify where in your code) you identified lane-line pixels and fit their positions with a polynomial?
+#### Describe how (and identify where in your code) you identified lane-line pixels and fit their positions with a polynomial?

-Then I did some other stuff and fit my lane lines with a 2nd order polynomial kinda like this:
+#### Here is the image after the entire pipeline
+![alt text][test1processed]

+At this point, we want to determine the pixels that make up the left and right line lanes.
+After that we also want to fit a curve to these lines.

+One of these methods makes use of a histogram.
+We use a histogram to determine the peaks on the left and right side of the midpoint.
+We then use a sliding window to get all the points.
+This can all be seen under the fit_lines(img, histogram) function under "Detecting the left and right lanes" in the lane_lines.ipynb

+#### Histogram of peaks
+![alt text][test1histogram]

+#### Visual of the lines and identified pixels
-![alt text][image5]
+![alt text][test1lanesdetected]

-#### 5. Describe how (and identify where in your code) you calculated the radius of curvature of the lane and the position of the vehicle with respect to center.
+#### Describe how (and identify where in your code) you calculated the radius of curvature of the lane and the position of the vehicle with respect to center.

 I did this in lines # through # in my code in `my_other_file.py`